Garagist/Garagist.Mjml/README.md

 [![Latest stable version]][packagist] [![GitHub stars]][stargazers] [![GitHub watchers]][subscription] [![GitHub license]][license] [![GitHub issues]][issues] [![GitHub forks]][network]

 [MJML] is a markup language to build responsive email templates by providing a semantic syntax and a rich standard component library.

-This package adds the Eel Helper for compiling `MJML` markup as well as some Fusion prototypes which allow to use [TailwindCSS] like classes.
+This package adds the Eel Helper for compiling `MJML` markup as well as some Fusion prototypes, which allow using [TailwindCSS] like classes.
 But more about that later.

 ## Installation

-Add the package in your site package:
+Add the package to your site package:

 ```bash
 composer require --no-update garagist/mjml
 ```

-The run `composer update` in your project root.
+Then run `composer update` in your project root.

 ## Usage